akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 If no label is defined, we use the code between `[ ]` or `{}`.

+You will also be able to search on your rule labels under `Settings`/`Rules`.

 # Available actions

 As of today, 7 actions are available in the rules engine: